Graphite

-Graphite (/ˈɡræfaɪt/) is a crystalline form of the element carbon.
-It consists of stacked layers of graphene.
+Graphite (/ˈɡræfaɪt/) is a crystalline allotrope (form) of the element carbon.
+It consists of many stacked layers of graphene, typically in excess of hundreds of layers.
 Graphite occurs naturally and is the most stable form of carbon under standard conditions.
-Synthetic and natural graphite are consumed on large scale (300 kton/year, in 1989) for uses in pencils, lubricants, and electrodes.
-Under high pressures and temperatures it converts to diamond.
-It is a good (but not excellent) conductor of both heat and electricity.
+Synthetic and natural graphite are consumed on a large scale (1.3 million metric tons per year in 2022) for uses in many critical industries including refractories (50%), lithium-ion batteries (18%), foundries (10%), and lubricants (5%), among others (17%).
+Graphite converts to diamond under extremely high pressure and temperature.
+Graphite's low cost, thermal and chemical inertness and characteristic conductivity of heat and electricity finds numerous applications in high energy and high temperature processes.